November 13, 2025

 Biased (+)

-\(^*:\) this only works for a single backdoor paths; not the total of multiple backdoor paths.
+\(^*:\) this only works for a single backdoor path; not multiple backdoor paths.
 Then we would need more information.

 Downward bias